-If you’ve been jumping around in your novel, like I have, instead of writing in a linear fashion, you might have already written your favorite scenes.
+We are into Week 2 of NaNoWriMo!
+This is a time when the novelty might start to wear off for some writers.
+If you’ve been jumping around in your novel, like I have, instead of writing in a linear fashion, you might have already written your favourite scenes.

 …But you still have 2/3 of a novel to write!

 That’s why NOW is the perfect time to engage in some writing prompts to get the creative juices flowing and meet that word count.
 Remember that National Novel Writing Month is about getting your novel on paper—it’s not about making it perfect or going back and polishing up everything that you write.
 It’s okay to write scenes that might not end up making it into your finished draft.

 Take this time, when you might be struggling to reach your daily word count, as an opportunity to get to know your characters and flesh out the plot.

 Here are some writing prompts to get you started!
 Try writing…

 - A full 2- to 5-minute sequence of every single thought your main character has.
 Does anything surprise you?
 What can you learn about your protagonist?

 - The exact scene you’ve already written but from another character’s point of view.

 - A letter or some kind of written correspondence between your protagonist and antagonist.
 What do they have to say to one another?

 - An “in-between” scene: a scene that occurs between two scenes you’ve already written.
 Maybe it’s what happens to your characters when they’re driving from one location to another, or what they did when they woke up this morning.